top of page

 Difficulty: Most of the paths are footpaths or paved paths.
 Within the area of the streams, there is some stepping on stones surrounded by water, but no special footwear is needed, although the park advises not to use flipflops.

 Admission: This is a site of the Israel Nature and Parks Authority.
-Summer hours are Sunday to Thursday and Saturday 8.00 am to 5.00 pm and Friday and holiday eves 8.00 am to 4.00 pm.
-In the winter the park closes 1 hour earlier.
-Just beyond the entrance to the park are WCs, a gift shop selling hot and cold drinks and snack foods, and a large shaded picnic area with benches.
+Summer hours are Sunday to Thursday and Saturday 8.00 a.m. to 5.00 p.m. and Friday and holiday eves 8.00 a.m. to 4.00 p.m.
+The park closes 1 hour earlier in the winter.
+Just beyond the entrance to the park are restrooms, a gift shop selling hot and cold drinks and snack foods, and a large shaded picnic area with benches.
 Their phone number is 04 695-1579.
 This is their website.

 Public transport: Enter "Tel Dan" into Moovit.
 The closest bus stop is at the Tel Dan Intersection, from where it is about a 21-minute/1.7-Km walk to the reserve.